An introduction to Bequests

 In the year of death, a gift to a charity can reduce the taxes owed by the donor's estate by up to 100% of the donor's net income.
 Contributions exceeding that limit may be carried back to the preceding year to reduce taxes paid in the preceding year, subject to the same limit.

 While some bequests are complex (depending on the donor's personal situation and wishes) others are remarkably simple and easy to establish with professional assistance.
-Some gifts are large, others small, but almost everyone can participate in this form of giving.
+Some gifts are large, others small, but almost everyone can participate in this

 Benefits to the charity